TheDucky-2/DataLabX/docs/DataLoader/Tabular Data Loader.md

 - Pandas DataFrame
 - csv files

-DataLab works mainly with pandas DataFrames, so almost all functions in this library will return a pandas DataFrame.
+DataLab works mainly with pandas DataFrames, so almost all functions in datalab will return a pandas DataFrame.

 ### Tabular Data File Types Supported: